OwletCare/backend-challenge/README.md

     2) Implement the methods
     3) commit to your Github repo
     4) send us the link to your repo so we can evaluate
-    5) bonus if you containerized the app
+    5) bonus if you containerize the app